Meet the Core Programme Team

 Programme Manager, Steering Committee

-Dr Harriet Cornell is the Programme Manager at the PSRP.
+Dr Harriet Cornell is the Programme Manager at the Peace and Conflict Resolution Evidence Platform (PeaceRep).
 Harriet completed a PhD in Economic and Social History, an MSc by Research and an MA (Hons) in History at the University of Edinburgh.
 Harriet’s interest in global justice stems from her research on power, authority, law and the State in early modern Scotland, including the implications of ‘Statecraft’ for the lives of ordinary people.
-From March 2019, she is seconded from the Global Justice Academy to the PSRP.
-Harriet is a Steering Committee Member of the Global Justice Academy and genderED, as well as for PSRP.
+From March 2019, she is seconded from the Global Justice Academy to PeaceRep.
+Harriet is a Steering Committee Member of the Global Justice Academy and genderED, as well as for PeaceRep.

 Dr Sanja Badanjak